 You might think that it’s just teachers and parents who have to think about storytelling.
 They can capture children’s imaginations and take them to new and exciting fictional worlds, which can help kids cultivate their own creativity.
 But did you know that entrepreneurs need to harness the power of storytelling for their business as well?

-Telling a good story with your branding helps to define your business and can also set out the values that you strive towards.
+Telling a good story with your branding helps to define your coaching business and can also set out the values that you strive towards.
 This will help attract your target market to come and shop with your company.
 Plus, telling the right kind of brand story can also help you greatly increase your company’s brand awareness.

 Ready to start telling your company’s story?
 Here’s how you can tell a really captivating brand story.

-First of all, you need to realize that this isn’t just about you.
+First of all, you need to realise that this isn’t just about you.
 Sure, you might want to put yourself in a small part of your brand’s story, but it is important that your customers take center stage.
 If you give them the main role in the story, then you can clearly show the benefits and advantages that your brand will bring them.
 You should also find that this is also a quick way to gain customers’ trust as well.

 This is your brand’s story; not a chance to pitch to clients and customers.
 If you do frame your story as a hard pitch then you will no doubt turn customers away, as it will come across that you only want them for their money.
 Any good brand story will encourage customers to use your company without you needing to try to strongly sell them anything.